jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 *ZORDER BY*

-Colocate column information in the same set of files.
+Colocates column information in the same set of files.

 If you expect a column to be commonly used in query predicates and if that column has high cardinality (that is, a large number of distinct values), then you can use ZORDER BY.
 This is option is meant to colocate column information in the same set of files.
 Co-locality is used by Delta Lake data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
 You can specify multiple columns for ZORDER BY as a comma-separated list.
 However, the effectiveness of the locality drops with each additional column.